ORCID iD, DOI and other identifiers

 - Go to TISS and log in.

-- Under research, go to Settings > ORCID iD settings.
+- Under Research, go to Settings > ORCID iD settings.

-- Authorise the link.
+- Authorise the connection.

 To find out more about the data protection aspects of TISS and ORCID, please read the data privacy statement, opens an external URL in a new window.

 The ORCID system communicates with other systems, such as the Scopus, Web of Science or PubMED databases, DOI providers, such as DataCite or Crossref and search engines for academic open access documents, such as BASE or Redalyc.

 The ORCID system also offers an automated collection of information from these systems and aggregation into the ORCID records.
 You can find this functionality under "Work > Add Works > Search&Link".
 If you set this option to active, your ORCID record will be updated automatically.
 Each time your ORCID record is updated, you will receive a message with information about the changes.

 You can also enter the information manually or use the document's persistent identifier to assign the information by clicking on the bibliographic information directly in your ORCID record.

 A Digital Object Identifier (DOI) is a unique and permanent digital identifier for an object (e.g. an academic publication, a data record or work of art).